TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/MoreAboutFileMounts/Index.rst

 Drivers
   Drivers are what makes it possible to access a given type of media storage.
-The Core provides a driver to access the local file system.
+The `Core`:pn: provides a driver to access the local file system.
   Extensions exist that provide a driver for remote systems, like SFTP or platforms like Amazon S3.